-Your shoulder movement and function will need to be limited, using a sling for three to six weeks (depending on several factors) to allow the repair to heal.
+Your shoulder movement and function will need to be limited, using a sling for three to six weeks (depending on the size of the tear) to allow the repair to heal.
 Function, including driving and work will also be restricted initially.